This post may contain affiliate links. Please read the disclaimer here.

 Read more: The Sound of Music Filming Locations in Salzberg, Austria

 Climb every mountain, ford every stream, wander every city square until you find Maria… Something like that, right?
 The classic musical The Sound of Music is set in Salzburg, and that’s exactly where most of the outdoor locations were filmed!
-Residenzplatz is a stunning, clean white plaza with a golden fountain which Maria stops to wash her face in while travelling from the convent to Captain Von Trapp’s mansion.
+Residenzplatz is a stunning, clean white plaza with a golden fountain which Maria stops to splash while travelling from the convent to Captain von Trapp’s mansion.
 One of the most famous movie locations for any lover of musicals!

 The Fairy Glen as seen in Stardust (2007)